w000yiran/Deep-Branching-for-BSB/Rewrite BS.md

 ## Demo version 13th Mar

-Use European Call with 1 asset as example. <br/>
+Use European Call with 1 asset as example.
+In this demo version, deep branching is used to solve the BS equation with below conditions. <br/>
-The boundary and initial conditions of the above BS equation are as followed:
+The boundary and initial conditions of the BS equation are as followed:

 $$\begin{cases}
 u(0,t)=u(X,t)=0\\